COMMERCIAL LIABILITY INSURANCE

 • Damage to Rented Premises – Limited protection for certain damage to leased space

-CGL is foundational — but it does not cover professional mistakes, errors in advice, or financial loss resulting from specialized services.
+CGL is foundational, but it does not cover professional mistakes, errors in advice or financial loss resulting from specialized services.
+For that you need…

 • Accountants